£30,525 raised!

 They are also funding lots of research into brain tumours and how to treat them.

 This website is our best-effort attempt to raise money for Children with Cancer UK, and is not official.
 Any data collected from you will only be used as described and to help Kirsty raise money.
-For any queries, please use the contact form.
+All donations go to the charity via JustGiving.
+Our Privacy Policy For any queries, please use the contact form.